UChicagoWebDev/2023-winter-exercise-5/README.md

 application framework.
 You may want to read the
 [Flask Quickstart Guide](https://flask.palletsprojects.com/en/2.2.x/quickstart/).

+Launch the app by running `flask run` on the command line from your Exercise 5 directory.
+I recommend running `flask run --reload`, which will make the server automatically load changes to your python files.

 Your task will be to implement a REST API for some of the Watch Party's functions, and client-side Javascript code that consumes that API.
 Though the exercise is designed to only require changes to `script.js` and `app.py`, you may make any